A transcription of a guest lecture given at the University of Bristol for the Liberal Arts module, Critical Writing in the Humanities.

 So where do I go from here?
 I think my training in Liberal Arts has encouraged me to keep looking, keep thinking and keep writing about the world with a kaleidoscopic perspective; I hope that my variegated interests will allow my writing to stay fresh and reflect the vibrancy of the world I find around me.
 My writing develops and transforms depending on the cultural context in which I find myself, so I hope travelling and teaching will be a big part of how my writing voice develops over the next few years.

-But in the longer term, I think I want to use my writing to continue to bridge the sphere of academia, media and charity sector, bringing cutting edge ideas into the language of creative, comprehensible and public understanding for the benefit of society, resisting the elitist language often reserved for the academy.
+But in the longer term, I think I want to use my writing to continue to bridge the sphere of academia, media and charity sector, communicating ideas in creative and comprehensible ways for public understanding and engagement, resisting the elitist language often reserved for the academy.

 I would also like to experiment with different forms of writing and narrative.
-I’ve become particularly interested in oral histories and radio, as these media can materialise my desire to evoke feeling, emotions and empathy through words; as pop intellectual Malcolm Gladwell remarked, we think with our eyes and we feel with our ears.
+I’ve become particularly interested in oral histories and radio, as this media can materialise my desire to evoke feeling, emotions and empathy through words; we think with our eyes and we feel with our ears.
 I would like to develop a practice which allows people to both think and feel, to feel while thinking and to think while feeling, whether that be in written, visual or audio format, or perhaps a combination of all these things.

 And I think I’m starting my journey towards this ambition, as I have recently been appointed as a senior editor for an online platform called Liberal Arts: Thinking Now and Then, which is dedicated to sharing interdisciplinary research with the public, using short pieces, long pieces, video and audio; it was where the Montréal piece was originally published.
 We are always looking for more writers to get involved, and it would also be brilliant to have Bristol thinkers woven into our commissions.
 If anyone would like to get involved and develop their voices, then drop me an email at firstname.lastname@example.org.